-Studies have found that the shopping cart abandonment rate across e-commerce stores is nearly 70%.
+Studies have found that the shopping cart abandonment rate across ecommerce stores is nearly 70%.
 This means that nearly seven out of every ten customers who shop on your website will leave without completing a purchase.
 While it would be easy to look at this statistic as a roadblock, instead, try looking at it as an opportunity.

-Discover how to build a strong abandoned cart recovery campaign that gives you the opportunity to win back these customers and increase your completed sales.
+Read on to discover how to build a strong abandoned cart recovery campaign that gives you the opportunity to win back these customers and increase your completed sales.

 However, email campaigns have two major limitations:

-- You can only send emails to shoppers with whom you have the email addresses.
+You can only send emails to shoppers with whom you have the email addresses.

-- You cannot control whether or when your shoppers open your emails.
+You cannot control whether or when your shoppers open your emails.